fermga/TNFR-LFS/docs/index.md

 - **Ackermann / slide-catch budgets** – use only the `slip_angle_*`
-  channels and `yaw_rate` broadcast by OutSim to measure parallel-steer deltas and slide-recovery headroom; when these signals are absent the toolkit surfaces the literal `"sin datos"` marker instead of synthetic values.
+  channels and `yaw_rate` broadcast by OutSim to measure parallel-steer deltas and slide-recovery headroom; when these signals are absent the toolkit surfaces the literal `"sin datos"` (“no data”) marker instead of synthetic values.
 - **Aero balance drift** – derives rake trends exclusively from OutSim `pitch` plus front/rear suspension travel so the drift guidance mirrors